ELI Employment Opportunities

 The English Language Institute (ELI) is part of the Office of International Programs & Services (IPS) at Millersville University.
 The ELI provides six levels of intensive English instruction designed to meet the academic needs of international students attending Millersville University.
-Full-time ELI students receive a minimum of 18 hours of English instruction and 4 hours of supervised language lab work per week, depending on the program.
+Full-time ELI students receive a minimum of 18 hours of English instruction plus supervised language lab and other support per week, depending on the program.
 Classes are taught by dedicated, experienced instructors trained in English as a Second Language instruction and holding a master’s degree or higher.
-In addition to language and academic instruction, the ELI offers students several cultural events, outside of class activities and trips to local and regional attractions, such as nearby locations like Washington D.C., Philadelphia, Baltimore and historic Lancaster County, Pennsylvania.
+In addition to language and academic instruction, the ELI offers students several cultural events, outside of class activities and trips to local and regional attractions, such as nearby locations like Washington D.C., Philadelphia, Baltimore, and historic Lancaster County, Pennsylvania.

 - Intensive Academic English

 - English for Specific Purposes (such as business, health sciences, STEM, etc.)